PHLAK/Soxy/README.md

 Download Soxy and extract the `soxy` file to your machine.

-Open the `soxy` file and edit the following lines for your configuration:
+Copy the `soxy.config.sample` file to `soxy.config` and edit the following lines for your configuration:

     REMOTE_USER='USER'
     REMOTE_HOST='HOSTNAME'
     REMOTE_PORT='22'

     LOCAL_PORT='1080'

 Make the `soxy` file executable by running:

     chmod +x /path/to/soxy